ptsteadman/notebook/essays/gray-man-style.md

-Gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario: those who attract less attention will be more likely to survive.
-This is echoed in military use of the gray man term, where POWs and trainees are encouraged to be the gray man in order to survive.
+Gray man adherents seem to believe that the attention economy would invert itself in a SHTF scenario: those who attract less attention will be more likely to survive or even thrive.
+This is echoed in military use of the gray man term, where POWs and trainees are encouraged to "be the gray man".
 [27]

 Selco emphasizes that being grey is a lifestyle that begins even before shit hits the fan.
 He goes so far as to recommend that parents keep supplies and